Km7654/finance-dashboard/README.md

-this is a readmw file
+this is a readme file